Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 • constant mapping (there is an arbitrary constant value set, independent from Azure AD attributes)

 • expression mapping.
 The last one allows for the most flexibility.
-You can find more about expressions in this Microsoft article.
+Find more about expressions in this Microsoft article

 Provisioning